edatkinson/canDrivr-Indel/README.md

         - Gonna be hard because I've done it on both mac and linux
         - Provide options to omit some features (like the slow ones) to streamline testing and modelling.

+Merged Features in `merge_featues.py` which produces `Annotated_data.csv` which may need a reduction in some features as it has 1700+ columns.
+But this can be done in preprocessing for the ML models.

 ---------------------------------------------------------------------------------------

 - Modelling

+    Will start off by playing around in a jupyter notebook as this is more efficient for testing in long processing time scripts.

+    - `xgboost_model.ipynb` is where I will be first implementing models with the set of features I've found so far (DNA_shape, VEP, gc CpG, dinucleotide properties)
+        - Still need to add conservation scores which I will try to do in uni with faster internet connection.
+This will probably produce best indicators and so are very important.

     - Comparative Analysis: